PagerDuty/incident-response-docs/docs/training/scribe.md

 * The result of any polling decisions.
     * <span class="bad">&#x2718;</span> This is not "9 people voted yay, 3 voted nay".
     * <span class="good">&#x2713;</span> It is "Polled for if we should do rolling restart. <USER_A> is proceeding with restart."
-* Any followup items that are called out as "We should do this..", "Why didn't this?..", etc.
+* Any follow-up items that are called out as "We should do this..", "Why didn't this?..", etc.
     * <span class="bad">&#x2718;</span> This is not "Why isn't the Support representative on the call?"
     * <span class="good">&#x2713;</span> This is "TODO: Why didn't we get paged for this earlier?"